mmbman/Katagiri/1986-03-20-Principles-of-Practice-Talk-2.md

 #### 28:00

-Next, I think in order to arouse or awaken to the bodhi-mind, Dogen Zenji says we have to awaken [to impermanence], we have to [have insight into] impermanence.
-The truth, how transient the world is, how fragile human life is.
+Next, I think in order to arouse or awaken to the bodhi-mind, Dogen Zenji says we have to awaken [to impermanence], we have to [have insight into] impermanence – the truth [of] how transient the world is, how fragile human life is.

 In Number 14 of Book 2 [of *Record of Things Heard*], Dogen Zenji also says:

 > And to arouse this determination, it is necessary to earnestly contemplate the impermanence of the world.

-This determination is to continue to practice arousing bodhi-mind, arousing the truth we are Buddha.
-So it is necessary to earnestly contemplate the impermanence of the world...
+“This determination” is to continue to practice arousing bodhi-mind, arousing the truth we are Buddha.
+So, “it is necessary to earnestly contemplate the impermanence of the world.” ...

 > “This task is not something which is to be considered as a temporarily prescribed method of contemplation.
 And it is not that you should invent something nonexistent to think about.
 It is the truth in reality right before our eyes.”

 This is the insight of impermanence.
 It’s not an idea we can try to think of.
-There is no particular pattern we can be mindful of, so-called impermanence.
+There is no particular pattern we can be mindful of, so-called *impermanence*.
 No. Impermanence is something *real*, right in front of you.
 In other words, your body’s so-called five *skandhas* are nothing but impermanent.
-They are transient.
+[They are] transient.

-So still we can see impermanence objectively: five *skandhas*.
+Still we can see impermanence objectively: five *skandhas*.
 We understand intellectually.
 But we don’t touch directly how impermanent each of the five *skandhas* are.
 We don’t.
 We are always looking at impermanence objectively.

 So that’s why Dogen Zenji says, “This task is not something which is to be considered as a temporarily described method of contemplation.
 It is not that you should invent something non-existent to think about.
 It is the truth in reality right before your eyes.”

-But impermanence [...] means the truth that all are moving.
+[...]
+Impermanence means the truth that all are moving.
 Usually we say *change*, continuous change.
 So anyway, all are moving.
-Without exception, all are moving, including [both] physical and mental state of beings, all are moving.
+Without exception, all are moving – including [both] physical and mental state of beings, all are moving.
 But all are not moving separately – all are moving interpenetrated, interconnecting with each other.
 This is moving, constantly moving.

 For instance, if I see the world, immediately the world looks at me.
 So I cannot see the world just in terms of *my* ideas.
 If I see the winter, immediately the winter looks at me.
-So very naturally, I can handle the world which I have seen, but on the other hand, there is a world I cannot handle, because I am a being watched by the world.
+So very naturally, I can handle the world which I have seen, but on the other hand there is a world I cannot handle, because I am a being watched by the world.
 So how can I deal with it?
 I don’t know.
-How the world, winter, looks at me, I don’t know.
+How does the world, winter, look at me?
+I don’t know.
 But this is exactly [that] the moment when I look at the world, the world looks at me, simultaneously.

 In other words, that is the teaching of *interdependent co-origination*, we say.
 In other words, *everything*, without exception, cannot exist without [...] connecting with you.